IHC Art Awards - Terms and conditions

 9. Framing and presentation

-If your artwork is selected as one of the top 100 artworks, please send your artwork to IHC framed or mounted for exhibition.
+If your artwork is selected as a finalist, please send your artwork to IHC framed or mounted.
 Quality materials as well as framing or mounting can greatly enhance artworks and their chance of success.
 For advice about framing, please view the hanging instructional video on the IHC website.

 Artworks must arrive already framed or with hanging / display instructions.

 10. Sale of artwork

-All artwork must be available for sale.
-The sale price artists place on their work for the National Exhibition in Lower Hutt will become the reserve or minimum price should their work be selected as a finalist and go forward for auction at the Gala Event in Auckland.
-One hundred percent (100%) of the sale price will be paid to the artists if the work is sold at either the National Exhibition or the Gala Event.
+The 30 finalists’ artwork must be available for sale.
+The sale price artists place on their work will be the starting bid for the online auction to be held on Trademe.
+One hundred percent (100%) of the sale price will be paid to the artists if the work is sold during the online auction event.

 12. Pricing artworks